- Lifestyle

 This woman wants an escape, like she wants to go on vacation to the islands...
 You're on vacation, you want a drink in a hollowed-out pineapple with the flags of all nations and a parasol.

-The piña colada is the ultimate escape drink.
+The piƱa colada is the ultimate escape drink.
+Find everything you need to make yours at House of Decant.